intuition-dev/INTUITION2/PERSPECTIVES/docs/DOCKER.md

       pip install speedtest-cli
       speedtest-cli

-You should now have a container with a cloud development environment where you can run node and other utils, for a bespoke META admin|build or other service that you can't run purely client side.
+You should now have a container with a cloud development environment where you can run node and other utils, for a bespoke Meta admin|build or other service that you can't run purely client side.

 2. Inside the Docker image: